osmandapp/web/main/docs/user/plugins/online-map.md

 ## How to prepare raster maps

 :::info
-Main article to prepare maps https://docs.osmand.net/docs/technical/map-creation/create-offline-maps-yourself#raster-maps-advanced
+Main article to prepare maps [read here](https://docs.osmand.net/docs/technical/map-creation/create-offline-maps-yourself#raster-maps-advanced).
 :::

 Despite the plugin being called *Online Maps*, you can use the maps without internet connection as well.
 You just need to save the parts of maps (often called tiles) to use them later.
 To do that, download a specific [Map Creator tool](http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip) developed by OsmAnd team.